labex-labs/open-source-labs/python/python-mastery/lab-ex8-4-yield-statements/en/step3.md

 Follow generator cleanup complete
 ```

-After about 3 seconds, the generator raises a timeout exception and performs cleanup.
+In this experiment, we create a generator with a 3 - second timeout.
+We process each line slowly by sleeping for 1 second between each line.
+After about 3 seconds, the generator raises a timeout exception, and the cleanup code in the `finally` block is executed.

 ### Experiment 3: Explicit Closure

+Let's test how the generator handles an explicit closure.
+Run the following code:

 ```python
 >>> f = follow('stocklog.csv')